sug-berlin/sug-berlin.github.io/README.md

 # SailfishOS Meetup Berlin

 Tis repository contains the [SailfishOS User Group Berlin website](https://sug-berlin.github.io).
+The page is generated using [Jekyll](https://jekyllrb.com).

+## Installation and preparation

+The following needs to be done in order to create a testable, local running version of the page:

+1. Clone this repository: `git clone git@github.com:sug-berlin/sug-berlin.github.io.git`
+2. Switch to cloned working directory: `cd sug-berlin`
+3. Install Jekyll and other dependencies from the GitHub pages gem: `bundler install`
+4. (Optional) Serve page locally: `bundler exec jekyll serve`

+this description is based on [this description](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)

 ## Update and publish the page

-This page is generated using [Jekyll](https://jekyllrb.com).
-In order to update the page you need to do te following.

-- One time steps:
-  - Clone this repository
-  - Optional: In order to test and serve the pages locally using Jekyll follow [this description](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)
-- Stepts to be performed for every update:
+### Blogpost

+You could simply use the github website to do the following steps.

-  - Creating a new blogpost article from the template (naming scheme: `yyyy-mm-dd-blogpost-title.md`)
+1. Create a file in the [_posts directory](https://github.com/sug-berlin/sug-berlin.github.io/tree/master/_posts): (naming scheme: `yyyy-mm-dd-blogpost-title.md`)
-  - (optional) local testing: `bundeler exec jekyll serve`
-  - commit changes (blogpost)
-  - push
+  - Find a template for blogposts here
+2. If you do nothave write access to the repository create a pull request.
+Otherwise just save the new file in the _post directory.

- The updated content should be visible now at the [SailfishOS User Group Berlin website](https://sug-berlin.github.io).
+The updated page now is available at the [SailfishOS User Group Berlin Website](https://sug-berlin.github.io) and will provide a link to the blogpost you created in the *Posts* section.

+### Main Page

+The *Main Page* is the root page shown to everyone visiting https://sug-berlin.github.io

+- to be continued...

+### Pages

+It is possible to create Sub Pages for several topics in order to include and link them.
+This section describes how to create these kind of pages.

+- to be continued...

-# Contributing
+## Contributing

 We are always looking for ideas, findings and people who would like to join our meetups or projects.
-If you would like to add content to the page just follow the description obove and create a pull request or open an [issue](https://github.com/SailfishOS-Meetup-Berlin/sailfishos-meetup-berlin.github.io/issues).
+If you would like to add content to the page just follow the description obove and create a pull request or open an [issue](https://github.com/sug-berlin/sug-berlin.github.io/issues).